scionproto/scion/doc/BeaconExtensions.md

 between AS 2 and AS 4.

 To deal with shortcut connections it is therefore necessary to include the following 2 things:

-- The intra-AS metrics from the egress interface to every other interface in the AS
+- The intra-AS metrics from the egress interface to every other interface in the AS.
-- The inter-AS metrics of the child link
+- The inter-AS metrics of the child link.

 ### Peering Links